bteamsoftware/AzureFunctionDemo/README.md

 I recommend installing [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer) on your workstation.
 It is the simpliest tool for creating the queue.

-It is easiest to run the application to get the Storage Emulator running.
+Visual Studio 2022 will automatically start the Storage Emulator running.
 The first time the application is run on your workstation may take several minutes to launch.
 Visual Studio will try to install the Storage Emulator if it's not already installed on your workstation.

 Once the application is running, right-click on Queues under Local & Attached => Storage Accounts => (Emulator -Default Ports) (Key).